CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/decoration/index.md

 ---
-title: decoration (feature type)
+title: decoration
 nav: cofh-world
 ---

 **`decoration`** is one of the [feature types](/docs/cofh-world/world-generator-configuration/feature-types/) provided by [CoFH World](/docs/cofh-world/).
 It generates groups of individual blocks scattered around on a surface, like small plants and flowers.
-It is meant to be used with the [`decoration` distribution type](/docs/cofh-world/world-generator-configuration/distribution-types/decoration/).

 Options